savonet/blog/_posts/2024-10-26-a-faster-liquidsoap-part-deux.md

 Last for this list (for now!), liquidsoap is also using the OCaml compiler.
 One of the feature of the compiler is that it can handle some low-level memory allocation and freeing automatically.

-Under the hood, the OCaml compiler ads a runtime library to the compiled program that is able to track when some data is allocated by the program and when it is no longer used.
+Under the hood, the OCaml compiler adds a runtime library to the compiled program that is able to track when some data is allocated by the program and when it is no longer used.
 Once it detects that the data is no longer used, it can free it without requiring the programmer to do it.

 While this is really convenient and can help making sure that OCaml program are memory safe, this also includes another layer that is not entirely